cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 **Dependent assets not present/not at the right path:**

 If the cgb_post_build_helper notices that a dependent asset is not present or located at a path which is not a the same path or a sub-path w.r.t. the root asset, it will issue a warning.
-You might still be able to compile a working project configuration by assigning all your dependent asset to the right filters in Visual Studio and just ignore cgb_post_build_helper's warnings.
+You might still be able to compile a working project configuration by assigning all your dependent asset to the right filters in Visual Studio and just ignore the _Post Build Helper_'s warnings.

-For the example above, you'd have to create the following filters structure in your Visual Studio project:
+For the example above, you'd have to create the following filters structure in your Visual Studio project in order to manually set-up the deployment of all required files:

 * `assets/`
   * `model.obj`